evanmayer/hotspot/HOWTO.md

 ### K2

 Should be easy.
-Remove the anti-head-smasher foam first.
+Remove the anti-head-smasher foam first to get to the bottom clamping surface.

 `python main.py ./data/input/geometry/K2.csv ./data/input/profiles/K2_<profile>.csv`